 Retrouvaille is a Catholic programme for couples who may have difficulties with their marriage.
 It aims to give couples the tools to enable them to see new hope for their marriages and family life.
-Here are the details of the next programme in February 2021 :
+Further details can be found here :-

 MARRIAGES: By appointment.
 At least six months notice is required.
 Please speak to one of the priests for more information.